busstoptaktik/geodesy/ruminations/004-rumination.md

 PROJ is built on the idea that the users should know what system (e.g. represented as an EPSG CRS code) their data are comming from, and which system they want them transformed to.
 RG on the other hand is built on the much simpler idea, that the users should know which transformation they want to apply.

 The crux of it is that it is questionable whether the idea of constructing a resolver really is plausible?
 At least the resolver's task is not always empirically unique, but the selection of the proper transformation must be supported by heuristics.
-This has lead PROJ users to trouble forcing the proper transformation to be used (supported, but not highlighted by PROJ), as seen e.g. [here](https://lists.osgeo.org/pipermail/proj/2021-October/010369.html):
+This has lead PROJ users into trouble forcing the proper transformation to be used (supported, but not highlighted by PROJ), as seen e.g. [here](https://lists.osgeo.org/pipermail/proj/2021-October/010369.html):
 > I know PROJ7 knows about time-dependent transformations, I just can't seem to figure out how to use that to get my GCP coordinates in today's MGA2020 grid